Cognigy/Documentation/docs/ai/installation/pre-installation-checklist.md

 16. Storage requirements are met by the underlying cloud infrastructure as specified in [prerequisites](prerequisites.md):
     - Custom `StorageClass` is created for MongoDB as specified in ([MongoDB](https://github.com/Cognigy/cognigy-mongodb-helm-chart) installation instructions.
-    - Block SSD storage (disks) can be provisioned dynamically on your cloud environment.
+    - Block SSD storage (disks) can be provisioned dynamically in your cloud environment.
 If dynamic storage provisioning is not supported, the required StorageClasses and disks must be created statically.
     - (AWS only): EFS shares for `flow-modules` and `functions` are provisioned in advance and are reachable from the EKS cluster.
     - (Azure only): Azure File shares can be provisioned dynamically.